hajohajo/MVATracking/README.md

 # MVATracking
-Tools to retrain BDT classifiers used in Iterative Track Reconstruction using TMVA package
+Tools to retrain BDT classifiers used in Iterative Track Reconstruction using TMVA package.
+Based on previous work by M.Walker: https://github.com/mhwalker/MWalker/tree/master/TrackAnalyzer

 ## Retraining BDTs in CMSSW Iterative Tracking